HobnobMancer/SI_Hobbs_et_al_2024_Pecto/README.md

 This repository contains supplementary information for analyses reported in Hobbs et al. (2023), describing the evolution of the CAZome.

+Run all commands provided in the walkthrough from the root of this directory.

 ## How to use this repository.

 You can use this repository like a website, to browse and see how we performed the analysis, or you can download it to inspect, verify, reproduce and build on our analysis.